esoadamo/ssage/README.md

 This is the default backend, and it is a pure Python implementation of the age encryption library.
-Its main advantage is that it does not require any additional dependencies, but does not guarantee side-channel resistance.
+Its main advantage is that it does not require any additional dependencies, but does not guarantee side-channel resistance, nor multi-threading support.

 ### Native